canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_multiple_classes/medium/q10/QuestionText.md

 ## Question Text:

 You want to write a program that models objects within a house and different rooms.
-Make a Java program consisting of a `Vegetable` and a `Cupboard`.
+Make a Java program consisting of a `Vegetable` and a `Cupboard` class.
 See the requirements below for each class.
 Note that parts of each class are already provided, you only need to implement the other portions.

 ## Vegetable